ucsb-cs156/.github/.github/ISSUE_TEMPLATE/feature.md

 <!-- Replace text in parentheses, then delete this comment -->

 * As a (role, e.g. user, admin, seller, buyer, etc.)
-* I can (perform this action in the applicaton)
+* I can (perform this action in the application)
 * So that (I can accomplish this goal)

 # Discussion

 Provide at least a 1-2 sentence expanding on the title and user story that explains the value to the application.
-If there are more supporting detais, screenshots of mockups of the UI, etc, those can go here.
+If there are more supporting details, screenshots of mockups of the UI, etc., those can go here.

 # Acceptance Criteria